An ectomorph diet plan that will get you results has to factor in the traits of an ectomorph.

-Meal timing and frequency is irrelevant for muscle and weight gain if you are not in a calorie surplus.
+Meal timing and frequency is irrelevant for muscle and weight gain if you are in a calorie surplus.
 Find an eating strategy that allows you to be consistent and is realistic to follow.
+Anywhere between 2 - 6 meals is totally fine based on what you prefer.

 It always comes back to your calorie surplus.
 Once you got that locked in your brain, use these strategies to help you get to that calorie surplus:

 - Decide what type of eater you are.
 Can you handle a big meal or will that leave you full for hours?
 If you can handle larger meals, try for 3 high calorie meals a day.
 If these meals leave you stuffed and bloated, try to break down your meals into 5 - 6 throughout the day.

 - When you have a high calorie goal, it’s nice to get a chunk of those calories earlier in the day.
 Don’t skip breakfast and/or a morning snack.
 You’ll be playing catch up the whole day if you do that.